zachlatta/gitignorer/README.md

 # gitignorer

-Gitignorer is the easiest way to generate `.gitignore` files.
+Gitignorer is the easiest way to create `.gitignore` files.

 ## Usage